Coordination Infrastructure

 • Allow group members to opt-in and participate based on their interest and availability

-• Include GPS tracking during the activity so participants can see each other's locations in real-time
+• Includes GPS tracking during the activity so participants can see each other's locations in real-time

 • Have their own messaging and comment threads for activity-specific communication

-• Support file sharing, photos, and moments captured during the adventure
+• Supports file sharing, photos, and moments captured during the adventure

 • Can be planned in advance or created spontaneously for immediate activities